TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 The **Pizza Size Slicer** enables a detailed breakdown of how size preferences impact category performance, offering invaluable insights into customer behavior.

 #### **Purpose**
-- To filter the **Sales by Pizza Category** chart by size (e.g., Large, Medium, Small), uncovering size-specific contributions within each category.
+- To filter the **Sales by Pizza Category** chart by size (Large, Medium, Small), uncovering size-specific contributions within each category.
 - To identify patterns in size preferences across different pizza types, aiding strategic decision-making.

 #### **Benefits**